openstack/nova/doc/source/devref/testing/libvirt-numa.rst

   # ssh <IP of VM>

-Before starting OpenStack services again, it is neccessary to reconfigure Nova to enable the NUMA schedular filter.
+Before starting OpenStack services again, it is necessary to reconfigure Nova to enable the NUMA schedular filter.
 The libvirt virtualization type must also be explicitly set to KVM, so that guests can take advantage of nested KVM.